 The pre-specified economic analysis consisted of a cost-effectiveness analysis and cost consequence study.
 As antimicrobial resistance is such an important concern20, our primary economic analysis was a cost-effectiveness analysis with antibiotic use as a proxy for this outcome.
 The economic case for or against the active drops is most likely to hinge on externalities, i.e. antibiotic use and resistance, in the population, rather than purely within trial estimates of costs and quality of life.
 The cost-consequence study (including quality of life) was a secondary economic analysis.

-The primary comparison was the NHS, family and societal cost per antibiotic consumption avoided during the acute episode between those children receiving active eardrops and those receiving usual care.
+The primary comparison was the NHS, and societal cost per antibiotic consumption avoided during the acute episode between those children receiving active eardrops and those receiving usual care.
 The active treatment (Auralgan©) is currently not on the British National Formulary or available in UK pharmacies, therefore there is no national unit cost available.
 Auralgan is available to purchase over the counter in Australian pharmacies.
 The median retail cost for a 15ml bottle in December 2017 at ten online Australian pharmacies was AUD $10.99, equivalent to approximately GBP £5.20 when converted using 2016 OECD purchasing power parity statistics21 or £10.40 retail cost for the two 15ml bottles given to each participant in the active drops group of the trial.
 We assumed that if used in routine UK clinical practice, Auralgan would be prescribed by a GP and therefore the cost would be borne by the NHS rather than by the family.
 For many medicines the NHS drug tariff paid to pharmacies is much lower than the retail cost.
 For example, for paracetamol 120mg/5ml oral suspension the drug tariff cost is approximately one third the retail cost.
 Therefore, in our primary analysis we assumed that the cost to the NHS of two 15ml bottles of Auralgan would be £3.54 and we conducted a sensitivity analysis assuming the NHS would pay the retail cost of £10.40.

 The incremental NHS treatment costs during the first eight days after randomisation were ascertained from the SRQ questionnaire and valued using national unit costs22,23 using 2016/17 values where available.
 Parents recorded whether their child received an antibiotic on each day while symptoms persisted.
 We assumed that the antibiotic prescribed was Amoxicillin 250mg three times a day (age 1-4 years) or 500mg three times a day (age 5+ years) for seven days.
 Using the NHS drug tariff price24 this equates to a cost of £1.17 (age 1-4) or £2.34 (age 5+) per antibiotic prescription.